shrush2107/SQL-Case-Study/Danny's_Dinner_Case_Study_1.md

 WHERE
     order_rank = '1';
 ````
+STEPS:
+- A Common Table Expression (CTE) named temp is used to find purchases made by each customer before they became a member.
+- The CTE joins the sales table with the members table on customer_id and filters for orders where order_date is earlier than the join_date.
+- The DENSE_RANK() window function is applied to assign a rank to each qualifying order per customer, ordered by order_date in descending order — so the most recent pre-membership order gets rank 1.
+- The main query joins the temp CTE with the menu table using product_id to retrieve the product name.
+- The final WHERE clause filters for rows where order_rank = 1, giving the last item purchased by each customer before becoming a member.

 ### 8.What is the total items and amount spent for each member before they became a member?
 ````sql